spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/export-keys.md

 ### Prerequisites

-- You Edge device uses either Windows or a Linux operating system.
+- Your Edge device uses either Windows or a Linux operating system.

 - If your Edge device uses Linux, you need an internet connection to download the `efitools` command-line tool.